FloatingStory/CSE-5525-Default-Project/HOW_TO_MERGE_AND_RUN_EVAL/README.md

 #install proper requirement versions
 python -m pip install -r ai2-olmes_venv_requirements.txt

-#chelsea's read-only hugging face token, contains access to meta's llama models
+#use a read-only hugging face token, contains access to meta's llama models
-export HF_TOKEN=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
+export HF_TOKEN=your_token

 #adjust adapter_path and output_dir variables in merge_model_and_checkpoint.py
 #adapter_path should point to checkpoint directory holding adapters produced after running with LoRA (can download weights from Tinker and use directory that holds the files for the adapter path.
 Make sure to untar, a local directory path is expected)